vantage-sh/handbook.vantage.sh/docs/aws/services/elb-pricing.md

 Whichever of these dimensions produces the highest LCU for an hour is what is used to create the charge for LCU-hour.

 ## Network Load Balancer
-Network Load Balacers (NLB) are used for forwarding layer 4 traffic (TCP, UDP, TLS) to any other resoruce with an IP address.
+Network Load Balancers (NLB) are used for forwarding layer 4 traffic (TCP, UDP, TLS) to any other resource with an IP address.
 NLBs have a standard hourly rate per region and a formula for calculating "NLCU"-hours depending on the type of network traffic.
 The dimensions for calculating NCLU are:

 | Dimension   | TCP         | UDP | TLS |
 | ----------- | ----------- |-----|-----|